themesberg/flowbite-svelte/src/routes/modals/small.md

 <h2 class="text-2xl w-full dark:text-white py-8" id="Set_up">Set up</h2>

-<p class="dark:text-white py-4 text-lg">Import SmallModal, ModalButton, modalIdStor components and set variables in the script tag.
+<p>Import SmallModal, ModalButton, modalIdStor components and set variables in the script tag.
 Add `closeModal` method if you want to close the modal in a button.</p>

 ```html
 <script>